Porsche Boxster 981 (2012-2016)

 |PDK 7-speed||4.6 sec.||4.9 sec.||173||279||1375 kg

-Never before in the history of the Boxster was a change of generation so comprehensive.
-The 981 has lower weight (minus 25-35 kg / 55-77 lb depending on the modification, compared to 987.2), is longer (+32 mm / 1.3"), has much longer wheelbase (+60 mm / 2.4") and is lower (-10 mm / 0.4").
+Never before in the history of the Boxster was the change of the generation so comprehensive.
+Compared to the previous 987.2 generation, the 981 got lower weight (minus 25-35 kg/55-77 lb depending on the modification), is longer (+1.3"/32 mm), has much longer wheelbase (2.4"/+60 mm) and is lower (-0.4"/10 mm).
 Width is the only dimension that stayed exactly the same.
-The engine in the Boxster S is basically the same 3.4-litre unit that was in the 987.2 Boxster S, just +4 kW, but the engine in the standard Boxster is again a 2.7-litre unit compared to the 2.9-litre in the 987.2.
-Still, the power has been increased by +7 kW.
+The engine in the Boxster S is basically the same 3.4-litre unit that was in the 987.2 Boxster S, just with +4 kW, but the engine in the standard Boxster was again a 2.7-litre unit compared to the 2.9-litre in the 987.2.
+Still, the power was increased by +7 kW.

-With the comparable equipment level (2-zone AC, leather seats, interior surveillance), the Boxster S is 39% cheaper than the 991 Carrera Cabriolet.
-You think the Porsche rear seats are expensive, but this is Porsche's way to fight the overpopulation, the greatest threath to the mankind.
-With the Boxster GTS the power-to-weight ratio is even better than on the 991 Carrera Cabriolet.
+With the comparable equipment level (2-zone AC, seats, interior surveillance), the Boxster S was 39% cheaper than the 991 Carrera Cabriolet.
+2-door Porsche rear seats are expensive.

 Comparison Boxster 981 GTS vs. 911 991 Carrera Cabriolet